tomzx/blog.tomrochette.com-content/agi/books/on-intelligence/article.md

 * Prediction 7: Related to prediction 6, unanticipated events should propagate up the hierarchy.
 The more novel the event the higher the unanticipated input should flow.
 Completely novel events should reach the hippocampus
 * Prediction 8: Sudden understanding should result in a precise cascading of predictive activity that flows down the cortical hierarchy
 * Prediction 9: The memory-prediction framework requires that pyramidal neurons can detect precise coincidences of synaptic input on thin dendrites
-Prediction 10: Representation move down the hierarchy with training Prediction 11: Invariant representations should be found in all cortical areas
+* Prediction 10: Representation move down the hierarchy with training
+* Prediction 11: Invariant representations should be found in all cortical areas

 # See also

-# Sources
+# References
 * https://www.amazon.com/Intelligence-Jeff-Hawkins/dp/0805078533